-A disregarded entity is a one-person business structure that’s not taxed separately from its owner.
+A disregarded entity is a one-person business structure not taxed separately from its owner for federal income tax purposes.
+The single-member limited liability company (SMLLC) is the most common disregarded entity.

-That means the business is not required to file its own tax return, and instead, the owner reports their business profits on their personal return.
-This is because the IRS “disregards” that the owner and business are separate from each other.
+That means the business is not required to file its own tax return.
+Instead, the owner reports their business profits on their return.
+This is because the Internal Revenue Service “disregards” the fact that the owner and business are separate.

-While legally the business entity and owner are separate (and the owner has some liability protection), the business’s profits pass through to the owner’s tax return.
-So if your profits are $50,000, you, the owner, are taxed on $50,000 through your personal tax return.
+While the business entity and owner are legally separate (and the owner has some liability protection), the business’s profits pass through to the owner’s tax filing.
+So if your earnings are $50,000, you as the business owner are taxed on $50,000 through your personal tax return.

 Which business entities are considered disregarded entities?